 Methodology

 We counted unique third-party domains per site rather than raw script tags, since a single domain like googletagmanager.com may appear in multiple script references but represents a single vendor dependency.
-All data was collected on March 2, 2026.
+All data were collected in a single point-in-time crawl.

-Important caveats: We analyzed only the initial HTML response, not dynamically injected scripts.
-Sites using tag managers (like GTM) will have additional scripts loaded at runtime that our method does not capture.
-The actual third-party footprint for many sites is likely larger than what we report here.
+One important caveat: we analyzed only the initial HTML response, not dynamically injected scripts.
+Sites using tag managers (like GTM) will have additional scripts loaded at runtime that this method does not capture.
+The actual third-party footprint for many sites is likely larger than reported here.

 The vast majority of law firm sites keep their third-party script count low.
-Nearly nine in ten sites load five or fewer external scripts.
-The distribution drops off sharply after that, with only a handful of sites carrying double-digit third-party dependencies.
+Nearly nine in ten load five or fewer external scripts.
+The distribution drops off sharply after that, with only a handful carrying double-digit third-party dependencies.

 |---|---|---|